JCespi/Huffman-Fun/README.md

 A compression program that uses huffman encoding to assign codewords to characters supplied from stdin and huffman decoding to output the corresponding characters to stdout given codewords.

+*Note that main.c contains a simple driver that appropriately calls on the encode() and decode() functions stated in compress.h and defined in compress.c.
+The two functions are provided in compress.h so as to allow experimentation without having to look at any of the (many) auxiliary functions in compress.c.*

 Upon typing **make**, two executables are created: **encode** and **decode**.
 Here is their usage:

 ```encode [-d] [dump_file]```